niamtokik/openbsd-daily/README.md

 ## Project

 Made a more readable and editable version of those reading.
+Asciidoc was selected for this format, so, you need to install it if you want to generate html/epub/pdf files.

 ## License